jgohil07/JNewsAPIWrapper/README.md

 ## Future RoadMap

-I started it to generate a single web page for personal use.
+I started it to generate a single web page at runtime for personal use.
 Now, I am also looking at JavaFX and Windows UWP.
 Let me know if any ideas.

 ## Support